 On good days I get an additional confidence boost when I realize that I can do things “with left” or simply with ease.

-Try tying your shoe laces or even brushing your teeth with your weak hand and you will know what I mean.
+Try tying your shoe laces or even brushing your teeth with your non-dominant hand and you will know what I mean.

-When you are able to accomplish things so easily that you only need your weak hand to perform them you can further pursue your lightness training.
+When you are able to accomplish things so easily that you only need your weaker hand to perform them you can further pursue your lightness training.

 - Can you do it with one hand, without even using the other hand for holding things etc.?